 The Skin Rejuvenation function is also called the IPL Photofacial.
-IPL, or intense pulsed light is also synonymous with BBL or broadband light, which is a brand name treatment from another manufacturer.
+IPL, or intense pulsed light (sometimes called by BBL or broadband light, which is a brand name treatment from another manufacturer).
 This is our most common laser treatment at Dubuque ENT.
 Patients experience fantastic results!
 The SR filter selects for wavelengths between 540nm and 1200 nm, which is optimal to treat pigment without wasting energy on other structures.
 A cool crystal touches the skin, cooling the surface layers and protecting against burns.
 The light energy passes in a very short pulse, and the energy is absorbed by the melanin in the skin, causing superheating.
 This damages the melanosomes, which are the pigment containing cells, which rupture.
 The skin’s other cells then engulf this pigment and shuttle it to the surface where it is expelled.
 What this means for the patient, is that the dark spots get darker as they absorb energy.
 This can occur immediately, or in a delayed manner over many days.
 Subsequently, the dark spots may completely or partially flake off.
 If they only partially flake off, they are targeted again at the next treatment one month later.
 We also use other lasers like the KTP 532 laser and the Q-Switch laser to remove unwanted pigmented lesions.

 Vascular reduction (part of the IPL photofacial)